Virginia Tech® home

 In partnership with Hokie Wellness.

-The Early Childhood Education Initiatives hosted a session led by Jarrid Dulaney, Transfer Coordinator and Interim Associate Director, where he shared with VT working parent strategies to help their high school seniors write compelling essays and short answers for college applications.
+On 2024, the Early Childhood Education Initiatives hosted a session led by Jarrid Dulaney, Transfer Coordinator and Interim Associate Director, where he shared with VT working parent strategies to help their high school seniors write compelling essays and short answers for college applications.
+This year, a second version of this program was led by Jen Tkacz, Deputy Director of the Office of Undergraduate Admissions.

 Virginia Tech recognizes the ongoing concern among faculty, staff and students regarding the availability of affordable quality early care and education.
 Therefore, Early Childhood Education Initiatives hosted a virtual roundtable with Hokie Wellness, Office of the Vice Provost for Faculty Affairs, Human Resources, and faculty and staff representatives, who shared information and answered questions about resources for parents working and studying at Virgina Tech.